* Dollar index steady, just off highest since mid-Sept

 * Growth concerns weigh on European markets

-* Fed says in no rush to raise rates but upgrades view on economy
+* Fed says in no rush to raise rates but upgrades view on

 * Madrid shares hit after Argentina defaults again